harshitsinghai77/fictional-octo-funicular/posts/be-productive-with-nemo.md

 ---
 title: "Be productive with Nemo"
-excerpt: "Nemo is your little helper and companion no matter if you need to focus, tune out other noises or if you want to have a moment of calm and relax."
+excerpt: "Nemo is your little helper and companion no matter if you need to focus, tune out other noises or if you want to have a moment of calm and relax.
+Nemo is a digital platform that provides users with a customizable and personalized space for focus and productivity.
+This can be particularly useful for people who work in noisy or distracting environments, or who need to focus on specific tasks or projects."
 coverImage: "https://images.unsplash.com/photo-1493441883526-0ed85220dc0c?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=891&q=80"
 date: "2021-07-22T12:04:07.322Z"
 author: